 Treasury shares consist of the Parent Company's own issued shares that have been reacquired by the Group and not yet reissued or cancelled.
 The treasury shares are accounted for using the cost method.
-Under this method. the weighted average cost of the shares reacquired is charged to a contra account in equity.
+Under this method, the weighted average cost of the shares reacquired is charged to a contra account in equity.

-When the treasury shares are reissued, gains are credited to same; a discounted cash flow analysis or other valuation a separate account in equity, (the "Reserve of profit on sale of treasury shares"), which is not distributable.
+When the treasury shares are reissued, gains are credited to a separate account in equity, (the "Reserve of profit on sale of treasury shares"), which is not distributable.
 Any realised losses are charged to the same account to the extent of the credit balance on that account.
 Any excess losses are charged to retained earnings then to the voluntary reserve and statutory reserve.
 No cash dividends are paid on these shares.
 The issue of stock dividend shares increases the number of treasury shares proportionately and reduces the average cost per share without affecting the total cost of treasury shares.